Does a Mean Girl have an advantage over the rest of us?

 I think she took baths in virgin blood.
 Everyone knows bathing in virgin blood keeps the mean girl juices flowing.
 It’s kind of an oxymoron.
 If there were a few youngsters who lied about being virgins, I’m not sure what would have happened to her.
 She might have had to cuddle a puppy, or something.

-I began to study this whole mean girl thing after deciding to try my hand at a Lifetime Movie, which happened after an imbroglio with a real life Mean Girl.
-I came up with some killer titles, so to speak:
+I began to study this whole mean girl thing after deciding to try my hand at a Lifetime Movie title, which happened right after an imbroglio on the internet.
+I like these efforts:

 The Woman From Hicksville and Who She Pissed Off